 There are a lot of variables to this answer and there is no hard and fast rule when it comes to roofing.
 The first step is for your roofer to identify what type of shingle you have.
 The two most common types of shingles are 3-tab and Architectural.

 In general, a 3-tab roof will last somewhere around 15 years.
-An Architectural will typically last around 20-25 years.
-(See the next sections for identifying your roof) There are many variables that will cause a roof to either deteriorate faster and last longer.
-Attic ventilation, installation, sun vs shade and quality of substrate are just a few.
+An Architectural roof will typically last around 20-25 years.
+(See the next sections for identifying your roof.)
+There are many variables that will cause a roof to either deteriorate faster or last longer.
+Attic ventilation, installation, sun vs shade, and quality of substrate are just a few.

-It will typically start to show staining on shady areas or on the northern facing slope after just a few years.
+It will typically start to show staining on shady areas or on the north-facing slope after just a few years.
 You will be able to see imperfections in the decking very easily.
-They are very susceptible to wind and hail damage.
+3-tab shingles are very susceptible to wind and hail damage.

-There will not be any "tabs".
-They are generally more appealing, more resistant to staining, and will perform better than a 3 tab in every scenario if installed correctly.
+There will not be any "tabs."
+They are generally more visually appealing, more resistant to staining, and will perform better than a 3-tab shingle in every scenario if installed correctly.